hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently preparing for my PhD as pre-doc at IZA Bonn and incoming visiting student researcher at UC Berkeley.
+I am currently preparing for my PhD as pre-doc at UC Berkeley & IZA Bonn.
 Previously, I studied Economics and Sociology at LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town situated in the Hessian Kinzig Valley east of Frankfurt.

 My interests are in Microeconomics and Labour Economics - especially education, industrial relations, and corporate governance.
 For example, my master thesis centres on whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.